He blames ‘evil’ for South Korea’s coronavirus surge. Officials blame him

 Lee has long courted controversy.
 He has been dogged by lawsuits, protest rallies and allegations of preaching heresy and splitting apart families, as well as going after rival churches.
 He has survived them all, commanding a messianic charisma over the 245,000 followers who he says the church has in South Korea and abroad.

 Until now, Lee’s Shincheonji has been one of the fastest-growing religious sects in South Korea.
-He has employed an aggressive proselytizing program that has unnerved mainstream Christian religions who liken the church to a cult.
+He has used an aggressive proselytising programme that has unnerved mainstream Christian denominations that liken the church to a cult.
 He has often staged large-scale outdoor events that remind critics of massive propaganda rallies in North Korea.

-A branch of the Shincheonji Church of Jesus the Temple of the Tabernacle of the Testimony is pictured in Daegu, South Korea Feb 21, 2020.
-REUTERS
+Like North Korea, the church has its own calendar, counting the years from the day Lee founded it in 1984.
+It hosts its own “Olympiad,” filling a stadium with worshippers from around the world.
+It features military-style honour guards, taekwondo exhibitions and other group performances similar to North Korea’s Mass Games.
+Often dressed in snow white and carrying his trademark hand-held folding fan, Lee likes to snap a military salute to his adoring crowds.

 “Shincheonji has been growing rapidly despite the persecutions” from the mainstream Christian churches, Lee said in an interview with newspaper Kyeonggi Ilbo in June.
 “Why?
 Because we have a doctrine.
 We are not a traditional church.”